uwhackweek/hackweeks-as-a-service/docs/services/project-lead.md

 ## Specific Activities

-* pitch an idea for a project
+* Pitch an idea for a project.
-* gather a team and help each person get clear on their individual goals during the project work
+* Gather a team and help each person get clear on their individual goals during the project work.
-* facilitate relationship-building and development of collaborative structures among the team
+* Facilitate relationship-building and development of collaborative structures among the team.
-* help everyone design project work that is within the scope of the hackweek
+* Help everyone design project work that is within the scope of the hackweek.
-* lead daily standup team check-ins
+* Lead daily standup team check-ins.

 `````{dropdown} **People With Experience in this Role**
 :open: